wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 - **Alert Summary**

     This table lists down each alert generated during the selected time interval.
 The message of the alert can be viewed by expanding the arrow icon on the details column.
-The dropdowns can be used to filter alerts based on the alert type and API.
+The drop-downs can be used to filter alerts based on the alert type and API.

     ![Alert summary](../assets/img/insights/alert-summary.png){.cInlineImage-full}